natemcmaster/blog/_posts/dev/2017-07-05-msbuild-task-in-nuget.md

 # Closing

-I've posted the fully-working as a GitHub repository here:
+I've posted the fully-working sample as a GitHub project here:
 <https://github.com/natemcmaster/msbuild-tasks>.

 If you want to see a "real world" example of a project that uses this approach, checkout the